drewkennelly/foundation7/README.markdown

-Zurb Foundation for Drupal 7
+ZURB Foundation theme for Drupal 7
 ============================

-This is a Drupal 7 theme built using Foundation 3 by Zurb - http://foundation.zurb.com
+This is a Drupal 7 theme built using Foundation 3.2.3 by Zurb - http://foundation.zurb.com

+This version uses SCSS and Compass.

 Regions